 Your child’s school:

-If you are submitting a request for meal modification at a time other than the beginning of the school year, it will take approximately 10 school days from the time the request is received until it can be implemented.
+If you are submitting a request for meal modification while MCSD will make your accommodation a priority, it may take approximately 10 school days from the time the request is received until it can be implemented.

 IMPORTANT: For a student who does have a recognized disability, the only fluid cow’s milk substitutions allowed by USDA are: (1) lactose-free fluid cow’s milk (1% or skim) or